 |

 The green flag signals the beginning or resumption of competition.
-During

-qualifying it indicates to the driver his qualifying laps have begun.
-It is also displayed
+During qualifying it indicates to the driver his qualifying laps have begun.

-at the beginning of pit road to show the pits are open. |
+It is also displayed at the beginning of pit road to indicate the pits are open. |

 |